Pawan64bit/Pawan64bit/README.md

 - 👋 Hi there, I’m Pawan
-- 👀 I’m interested in AR,VR,MR development....especially VR😄
+- 👀 I’m interested in AI & ML, AR, VR and video game development😄
-- 🌱 I’m currently learning CSE btech course
+- 🌱 I just graduated with bachelors degree on Computer Science Engineering
 - 💞️ I’m looking to collaborate on team developers
 - 📫 You can reach me on: pawanvigil10@gmail.com